useruby/sims/doc/api/v1/products/get_list_of_all_products.markdown

     {
       "sku": "B00AJSWLO6",
-      "name": "1 X Asteroid - Perpetual Motion", "description": "\n        The Asteroid - Perpetual Motion is a piece of revolving art for your \n        desk.
-This kinetic sculpture has several brightly colored metallic \n        balls that rotate like a ferris wheel.
-It will keep you and anybody \n        else who watches it mesmerized for hours.
-Once star \n      ", "price": "$9.78",
+      "name": "1 X Asteroid - Perpetual Motion", "description": "\n        The Asteroid - Perpetual Motion is a piece of revolving art for your\n        desk.
+This kinetic sculpture has several brightly colored metallic\n        balls that rotate like a ferris wheel.
+It will keep you and anybody\n        else who watches it mesmerized for hours.
+Once star\n      ", "price": "$9.78",
       "quantity": 5,
       "created_by": {
         "id": 1,
-        "email": "toby_stamm@towne.info"
+        "email": "lonny@davichinner.name"
       },
       "product_locations": [
         {